jarasmar/CV/Readme.md

 ***

 ## INTERESTS
-At this point I am sure we all know that I like to code.
+At this point, I am sure we all know that I like to code.
 But where to find me when I am not coding?
 If I had to make a list of all my interests it will be endless, so let's go with the top four.

 _Click on any of them to see some further details, anecdotes and adventures._